In this article:

 The vaginal skin is extremely sensitive and can react negatively to chemical-laden feminine hygiene products.
 The use of perfumed soaps, powders, and deodorants to get rid of vaginal smell can actually unbalance the vaginal flora and pH.

-- Always wipe from front to back when cleaning the genital area to push the fecal matter and other germs away from the vagina rather than toward it.
+4. Always wipe from front to back when cleaning the genital area

 When buying underwear, make sure that it is made of a breathable fabric.
 Underpants that are 100% cotton are the ideal choice as they allow proper air circulation within the genital area, which helps to keep the vulva sweat-free and moisture-free.